 We have never declared or paid cash dividends on our equity securities.
 We currently intend to retain all of our future earnings, if any, to finance the growth and development of our business.
-In addition, the terms of our existing A&R SVB LSA with SVB preclude us, and the terms of any future debt agreement may preclude us, from paying dividends.
+In addition, the terms of our existing RIFA with HCR preclude us, and the terms of any future debt or financing agreement may preclude us, from paying dividends.
 As a result, capital appreciation, if any, of our equity securities will likely be your sole source of gain for the foreseeable future.

-An impairment of our long-lived contract acquisition cost and intangible assets, including goodwill, could have a material non-cash adverse impact on our results of operations.
+An impairment of our long-lived contract acquisition costs and intangible assets, including goodwill, could have a material non-cash adverse impact on our results of operations.

 In connection with the accounting for our RareGen acquisition, we have recorded significant amounts of contract acquisition costs, intangible assets, and goodwill.
 Under GAAP, we must assess, at least annually and potentially more frequently, whether the value of goodwill has been impaired.
 Contract acquisition costs and amortizing intangible assets will be assessed for impairment in the event of an impairment indicator.
-The valuation of goodwill depends on a variety of factors, the success of the Company's business, including our ability to obtain regulatory approval for YUTREPIA, global market and economic conditions, earnings growth and expected cash flows.
-Impairments may be caused by factors outside the Company's control, such as actions by the FDA, increasing competitive pricing pressures, and various other factors.
-Significant and unanticipated changes or our inability to obtain or maintain regulatory approvals for our product candidates, including the NDA for YUTREPIA, could require a non-cash charge for impairment in a future period, which may significantly affect the Company's results of operations in the period of such charge.
+The valuation of goodwill depends on a variety of factors, the success of our business, including our ability to obtain regulatory approval for YUTREPIA, global market and economic conditions, earnings growth and expected cash flows.
+Impairments may be caused by factors outside our control, such as actions by the FDA, increasing competitive pricing pressures, and various other factors.
+Significant and unanticipated changes or our inability to obtain or maintain regulatory approvals for our product candidates, including the NDA for YUTREPIA, could require a non-cash charge for impairment in a future period, which may significantly affect our results of operations in the period of such charge.